strangedevice/TANGIBLE-PROJECT/README.md

 ## **EXPERIMENTS**

-THIS IS A LIST OF THE EXPERIMENTS THAT WE DID IN CLASS
+//THIS IS A LIST OF THE EXPERIMENTS THAT WE DID IN CLASS

 ### **DIGITAL OUTPUT**